BRIGHTON'S LEGENDARY 80's PARTY

-Created as an occasional party back in 2004, "it is still 1985" saw its first weekly outings in Brighton's exciting underground venue New Hero in 2008, becoming a Brighton cult sensation, we packed the club out for 2 years straight every single Saturday with an array of exceptionally enthusiastic cool young people that took time off from being trendy to relish an opportunity to unleash a series of inappropriate dance moves to an uninhibited soundtrack of 80s joy.
-After leaving New Hero we put on sold out events at Coalition and Concorde 2 before settling our home as the flagship night of The Haunt, where we ran the night for a further 8 years.
-In the end we ran every single Saturday of The Haunt since day one with an uninterupted run stretching from it's opening weekend in Feb.
-2011, right through to closing weekend August 2019.
-What came next was totally unexpected, from Sept 2019 we moved to Brighton's beloved underground venue The Green Door Store only to be greeted by an awe inspiring wave of enthusiasm.
-The excitement and fervor that accompanied our move to The Green Door Store totally blew us away as we hosted some of the most amazing parties in our entire 12 year history, making it clear 1985 and Green Door Store are a perfect fit.
-Now that Covid has paused that we are excited to announce a limited series of socially distanced events at Brighton's legendary Concorde 2 as we re-invent ourselves for the Covid secure era.
-We cannot wait to see you all there.
+Created as an occasional party back in 2004, "it is still 1985" saw its first weekly outings in Brighton's exciting underground venue New Hero (R.I.P.) in 2008, becoming a Brighton cult sensation, we packed the club out for 2 years straight every single Saturday with an array of exceptionally enthusiastic cool young people that took time off from being trendy to relish an opportunity to unleash a series of inappropriate dance moves to an uninhibited soundtrack of 80s joy.
+After the leaving New Hero we put on sold out events at Coalition and Concorde 2 before settling our home as the flagship night of The Haunt, where we ran the night for a further 8 years.
+We famously ran every single Saturday The Haunt during the venues existence, with an uninterupted run stretching from it's opening weekend in Feb.
+2011, right through to closure in August 2019.
+What came next was totally unexpected, from Sept 2019 we moved to weekly Saturdays at Brighton's beloved underground venue The Green Door Store only to be greeted by an awe inspiring wave of enthusiasm.
+The excitement and fervor that accompanied our move to The Green Door Store totally blew us away as we hosted some of the most amazing parties in our entire 13 year history, making it clear 1985 and Green Door Store are a perfect fit.
+Despite the temporary closure due to the Covid-19 pandemic it's become clear even a global pandemic cannot stop 1985 as we held socially distanced events at Concorde 2 this past year and plan to return with a bang this coming June (2021) when restrictions end.